How to Sell Your House Without a Realtor: 14 Steps to Selling FSBO

 3. Hire a professional photographer

 When you’re aiming for Architectural Digest and not a blog highlighting terrible real estate photos, it’s a good idea to have a professional real estate photographer capture your images.
-Last year, 96% of homebuyers used the internet in their home search.
-And since most potential buyers begin their search online, photos provide that crucial first impression.
+Last year, 100% of homebuyers used the Internet in their home search — and since most potential buyers begin their search online, photos provide that crucial first impression.

 Selling solo: Hiring a professional real estate photographer runs $100-$200 per hour.
 You could also choose the DIY approach if you’re confident about your camera and photo editing skills.
-Use a wide-angle lens, and either natural light or off-camera lighting to make the images look bright and appealing.
+Be sure to use a wide-angle lens and either natural light or off-camera lighting to make the images look bright and appealing.
 Then set up a tripod and snap away.

 Selling with an agent: In many cases, your real estate agent will hire a proven professional photographer on your behalf as part of the listing service.